danielmeans/practical-deep-learning/questions.md

 - The result is 2, from a python3 kernel notebook.

 Follow through each cell of the stripped version of the notebook for this chapter.
 Before executing each cell, guess what will happen.
+- Done
 Complete the Jupyter Notebook online appendix.
+- Completed, so helpful. %debug looks like especially helpful magic

 Why is it hard to use a traditional computer program to recognize images in a photo?
 - Extremely hard.
 You'd have to teach a program how to recognize each characteristic of an image, like edges, colors, gradients, shapes.